Sterile Barrier System Package Testing

 Examples of Sterile Barrier Systems

-ISO-11607 spells out the details of six systems.
-The ISO-11607 sterile barrier systems are each detailed below.
+ISO-11607 spells out the details of eight sterile barrier systems below:

 Preformed Rigid Tray with a Die-Cut Lid: These barriers are often used for heavy devices or devices with large profiles.
 Examples can include surgical kits, pacemakers and orthopedic implants.
 From a construction standpoint, the tray is often preformed by pressure-forming or thermoforming.
 The lid can be impermeable or porous.
 The die-cut lid usually has a sealant layer that heat-seals the lid to the tray.